-A student of the second year of “Politics, Philosophy, and Economics” at LUISS Guido Carli, who has always been passionate about Politics (Foreign and Internal) and Current Affairs.
+A student of the third year of “Politics, Philosophy, and Economics” at LUISS Guido Carli, who has always been passionate about Politics (Foreign and Internal) and Current Affairs.

 Photographer, graphic designer, and digital creator.
 Active in the protection of the environment, Human Rights, LGBTQ+ rights, and animal rights.

 Something more?
 Languages lover and traveler, in love with art and literature.